mvwicky/mvwicky.github.io/_posts/2018-10-07-There-Are-So-Many-Links.markdown

 {% include link.html title="Men who explain things" link=page.links.explain author="Rebecca Solnit" %}
 Yeah, two Rebecca Solnit articles in this one, sue me.
-This essay was actually expanded into a book.
+This essay was actually expanded into a book, which was, I think, a series of essays.

+I have less to say about this piece because I used my anecdote in the last one...

 <hr class="footsep" />